SanjanaSekhar/PixelTemplateProduction/README.md

 The Makefile assumes it installed to /usr/local/, if it is installed to some other location, change the `vdt_dir` variable in the Makefile to point to the correct location.
 (Better not to use /usr/local because one does not have root access)

 All of the source code is in the src/ directory which contains a Makefile.
 So you should be able to compile by simply changing to the src/ directory and running `make`.
 All the compiled executables are put in the bin/ directory.
+(To obtain standalone ROOT C++ on LPC: https://uscms.org/uscms_at_work/computing/setup/setup_software.shtml#lcgsoft)

 Note that this can be compiled and run from within a CMSSW release by linking to